 - Green tea

 - Oat bran (found in oatmeal and whole oats)

-Talk to your doctor before adding any of these supplements to your atherosclerosis treatment.
+Talk to your doctor before adding any of these or other supplements to your atherosclerosis treatment.
 Some supplements can interact with medications, causing harmful side effects.

 You can also practice relaxation techniques, such as yoga or deep breathing, to help you relax and reduce your stress level.
 These practices can temporarily reduce your blood pressure, reducing your risk of developing atherosclerosis.